scylladb/scylla-monitoring/README.md

 ```
 #### Clusters and Data centers
 Note that each "targets" section (there could be more than one) come with its own cluster and dc labels.
-For multiple DC or multiple cluster create multiple "targets" entries, each with the right cluster or dc.
+For multiple DCs or multiple clusters create multiple "targets" entries, each with the right cluster or dc.

 #### Using your own target files
 You can also use your own target files instead of updating `scylla_servers.yml`, using the `-s` for scylla target file.